mdlincoln/mdlincoln.github.io/_posts/2014-04-25-tool-trouble.md

 And yet it is just too much fun to watch some of the great thinkers about visualization, network analysis, and academic labor, living vicariously through their blogs, talks, and tweets.
 Thus, inevitably, I'd end up imbibing some from that intellectual stream before reeling myself back in (holy mixed metaphor, Batman!) back to seventeenth-century Dutch art history, knowing that I'd be able to return to this realm in high gear come summer, finally ready to devote some necessary time and attention to the question of art history's place in the digital humanities.

-This is a suitably-roundabout way of apologizing for the rambling nature of this blog post, which I write (partially) in response to the latest issue of [*differences*][differences].
+This is a suitably-roundabout way of apologizing for the rambling nature of this blog post, which I write (partially) in response to the latest issue of [*differences*][differences].[^1]
 The editors devoted this issue (published this last week) to the theme "In the Shadows of the Digital Humanities", and its essays have prodded a few of my long-simmering ideas into some semblance of a shape.
 Disclaimer: this essay has no trace of the theoretical apparatuses that the *differences* authors have all constructed for their contributions.
 I admit to feeling like a complete interloper commenting on this kind of scholarship.
 For better or worse, my graduate education has been relatively devoid of the kind of critical theory deployed with such ease in a venue like *differences* --- partly thanks to the predilections of my advisor, partly due to the curatorial inflection (even to this day) of a great deal of "serious" scholarship in early modern Dutch art history.

+[^1]: Subscription only, although Matthew Kirschenbaum has made a pre-print of his article freely available for download: ["What is ‘Digital Humanities,’ and Why Are They Saying Such Terrible Things about It?"](http://mkirschenbaum.wordpress.com/2014/04/24/new-essay-what-is-digital-humanities-and-why-are-they-saying-such-terrible-things-about-it/).

 As seems to happen in almost any extended conversation about "the state" of the digital humanities, terms like "technological determinism" (Kirschenbaum, 53) and "posivitism" (Galloway, 109) slip into the discussion.
 It is Alexander Galloway's contribution to this issue that I found most provocative, and, frankly, the most galling.